AgnesaS/ManiRestaurant/README.md

 ## INTRODUCTION
 Restaurant Website :coffee:
  <br>
-All ordered in a single websites dedicated to customer service.<br>
+All orders in a single websites dedicated to customer service.<br>
 The website will contain the following features:
 * Online slot reservation
 * Ordering online